wwatson4506/Ra8876LiteTeensy/README.txt

 The RA8876.pdf manual is a little hard to use but seems complete.

-Mountain Hung the Senior Engineer at RAIO is very helpfull and respond quickly to emails.
+Mountain Hung the Senior Engineer at RAIO is very helpfull and responds quickly to emails.
 His Email Address:
 mountain@raio.com.tw

 Check out the source files for more info:
-- Ra8876LiteTeensy.cpp A heavily modified version of the original Ra8876Lite.cpp file.
+- Ra8876_t3.cpp A heavily modified version of the original Ra8876Lite.cpp file.
-- tft.cpp Is basically wrapper functions for Ra8876LiteTeensy.cpp.
 - vt100.c Is a modified version of a VT100 terminal program by Geoff Graham, April 2014.

-Again, this is WIP and is probably just a starting point for those who have better programming than mine:)
+Again, this is WIP and is probably just a starting point for those who have better programming skills than mine:)